FraunhoferISST/DataspaceConnector/README.md

 ## Quick Start

-At first, download this repository: `git clone https://github.com/FraunhoferISST/DataspaceConnector.git`.
 If you want to build and run locally, ensure that at least Java 11 is installed.
 Then, follow these steps:

+1. Clone this repository.
-1. Execute `cd dataspace-connector` and `mvn clean package`.
+2. Execute `cd dataspace-connector` and `mvnw clean package`.
-2. Navigate to `/target` and run `java -jar dataspace-connector-{VERSION}.jar`.
+3. Navigate to `/target` and run `java -jar dataspace-connector-{VERSION}.jar`.
-3. If everything worked fine, the connector is available at https://localhost:8080/.
+4. If everything worked fine, the connector is available at https://localhost:8080/.
 The API can be accessed at https://localhost:8080/admin/api.

 For more details, see [here](https://github.com/FraunhoferISST/DataspaceConnector/wiki/development).